Flexible Spending Arrangements (FSAs)

 Yes.
 You must incur all expenses by the end of the plan year, December 31, and submit all claims to Navia Benefit Solutions for reimbursement by March 31, of the following year.
 If you are no longer employed or have retired and still have money left in your account, you can still submit claims for reimbursement until March 31, so long as the services took place while you were employed.

-Represented employees may receive a $250 Medical FSA benefit
+Represented employees may receive a $250 FSA benefit

-If you are eligible for this benefit and already have a Medical FSA, Navia will add the funds to your existing account.
-If you do not have a Medical FSA, you will be enrolled and sent a Navia Benefits Debit MasterCard loaded with the $250.
+If you are eligible for this benefit and already have an FSA, Navia will add the funds to your existing account.
+If you do not have an FSA, you will be enrolled and sent a Navia Benefits Debit MasterCard loaded with the $250.
 The debit card is sent in an unmarked envelope for your security.

 What would make me not eligible to receive this benefit?

-• You enroll in a CDHP with an HSA (this limitation is an IRS rule because both FSAs and HSAs are tax-preferred benefits).
+- You or your spouse enroll in a CDHP with an HSA (this limitation is an IRS rule because both FSAs and HSAs are tax-preferred benefits).

 What happens to my funds when coverage ends?

 When your PEBB insurance coverage ends, or you go on unpaid leave that is not approved under the Family and Medical Leave Act (FMLA) or military leave, you are no longer eligible to contribute to your FSA.
-Eligibility ends on the last day of the month you lose coverage or go on unapproved leave.
+Eligibility ends on the last day of the month you lose coverage or go on leave that is not FMLA or military leave.

 You will be able to claim expenses that were incurred only while you were employed, unless you are eligible to continue your FSA under PEBB Continuation Coverage.
 You must submit claims for reimbursement by March 31 the following year.